Dr Sarah Hammond

 Sarah is part of the high risk obstetric anaesthetic team seeing women antenatally.
 She works within the multidisciplinary team of obstetricians, midwives and specialists to create a plan for high risk obstetric patients who have been referred to tertiary level of care at St George’s Hospital.
 Sarah also has extensive experience of the management of women with morbidly adherent placenta.
 She is a full time consultant anaesthetist participating on 2 on call rotas; obstetrics and general anaesthesia.

-Since January 2019, Sarah has been the Clinical Director for Anaesthetics, Theatres, Pain, Sterilising services, Pre assessment and Resuscitation since January 2019.
+From January 2019 to March 2022, Sarah has been the Clinical Director for Anaesthetics, Theatres, Pain, Sterilising services, Pre assessment and Resuscitation.
 She is a highly motivated clinical leader and is passionate about improving patient safety, clinical governance and staff engagement to enable change through quality improvement.
 This is evidenced through her previous roles as Clinical Governance Lead for Anaesthetics and Theatres; the establishment of successful group of multidisciplinary theatre user groups addressing a broad range of issues from efficiency to morale and creating a junior doctor engagement, patient safety and quality improvement programme.
 Sarah has broad experience in being able to work collaboratively in multidisciplinary teams to deliver change.

 Trust appraiser, carrying out appraisals for consultant surgeons and anaesthetists.